csbg/SplineOmics/README.md

 - **Cluster Significant Features:** The `cluster_hits()` function goes a step further by clustering the significant features (hits) identified in the spline analysis.
-It organizes these features into meaningful groups and generates a comprehensive report, facilitating the interpretation and communication of the results.
+It organizes these features into meaningful groups (clusters) and generates a comprehensive report, facilitating the interpretation and communication of the results.

 ## Installation

-Follow these steps to install the `splinetime` package from its GitHub repository into your R environment.
+Follow these steps to install the `SplineOmics` package from its GitHub repository into your R environment.

 #### Prerequisites